-(a) Federal taxes.
-The report must separately report the following:

-- (1) Federal taxes excluded from premium under §13 through §16 which includes all Federal taxes and assessments allocated to dental service coverage reported under the Health and Safety Code and Insurance Code. - (2) Federal taxes not excluded from premium under §13 through §16 which includes Federal income taxes on investment income and capital gains as other non-claims costs. - (b) State taxes and assessments.
-The report must separately report the following: - (1) State taxes and assessments excluded from premium under §13 through §16 which includes: - Any industry-wide (or subset) assessments (other than surcharges on specific claims) paid to the State directly, or premium subsidies that are designed to cover the costs of providing indigent care or other access to health care throughout the State. - (ii) Guaranty fund assessments. - (iii) Assessments of State industrial boards or other boards for operating expenses or for benefits to sick employed persons in connection with disability benefit laws or similar taxes levied by the State. - (iv) State income, excise, and business taxes other than premium taxes. - (v) State premium taxes plus State taxes based on policy reserves, if in lieu of premium taxes. - (vi) Payments made by a Federal income tax exempt health plan for community benefit expenditures as defined in paragraph (c) of this section, limited to the highest of either: - (A) Three percent of earned premium, or - (B) The highest premium tax rate in the State for which the report is being submitted, multiplied by the health plan's earned premium in the applicable State market. - (vii) In lieu of reporting amounts described in paragraph (b)(1)(v) of this section, a health plan or health insurer that is not exempt from Federal income tax may choose to report payment for community benefit expenditures as described in paragraph (c) of this section, limited to the highest premium tax rate in the State for which the report is being submitted multiplied by the health plan or health insurer earned premium in the applicable State market.
+- (a) Federal taxes.
+The report required in Health and Safety Code section 1367.004 and Insurance Code section 10112.26 must separately report: - (1) Federal taxes excluded from premium under subchapter B which include all Federal taxes and assessments allocated to dental service coverage reported under the Health and Safety Code and Insurance Code. - (2) Federal taxes not excluded from premium under subchapter B which include Federal income taxes on investment income and capital gains as other non-claims costs. - (b) State taxes and assessments.
+The report required in Health and Safety Code section 1367.004 and Insurance Code section 10112.26 must separately report: - (1) State taxes and assessments excluded from premium under subchapter B which include: - (i) Any industry-wide (or subset) assessments (other than surcharges on specific claims) paid to the State directly, or premium subsidies that are designed to cover the costs of providing indigent care or other access to health care throughout the State. - (ii) Guaranty fund assessments. - (iii) Assessments of State industrial boards or other boards for operating expenses or for benefits to sick employed persons in connection with disability benefit laws or similar taxes levied by States. - (iv) State income, excise, and business taxes other than premium taxes. - (v) State premium taxes plus State taxes based on policy reserves, if in lieu of premium taxes.

-- (2) State taxes and assessments not excluded from premium under §13 through §16 which includes: - (i) State sales taxes if the health plan or health issuer does not exercise options of including such taxes with the cost of goods and services purchased. - (c) Community benefit expenditures.
-Community benefit expenditures means expenditures for activities or programs that seek to achieve the objectives of improving access to oral health care services, enhancing public health, and relief of government burden.
-This includes any of the following activities that: - (1) Are available broadly to the public and serve low-income consumers; - (2) Reduce geographic, financial, or cultural barriers to accessing oral health care services, and if ceased to exist would result in access problems (for example, longer wait times, or increased travel distances); - (3) Address Federal, State, or local public health priorities such as advancing oral health care knowledge through education or research that benefits the public; - (4) Leverage or enhance public health department; or - (5) Otherwise would become the responsibility of government or another tax-exempt organization.
+- (vi) Payments made by a Federal income tax exempt health plan for community benefit expenditures as defined in paragraph (c) of this section, limited to the highest of either: - (A) Three percent of earned premium; or - (B) The highest premium tax rate in the State for which the report is being submitted, multiplied by the health plan's earned premium in the applicable State market. - (vii) In lieu of reporting amounts described in paragraph (b)(1)(v) of this section, a health plan or health insurer that is not exempt from Federal income tax may choose to report payment for community benefit expenditures as described in paragraph (c) of this section, limited to the highest premium tax rate in the State for which the report is being submitted multiplied by the health plan or health insurer earned premium in the applicable State market. - (2) State taxes and assessments not excluded from premium under subchapter B which include: - (i) State sales taxes if the health plan or health issuer does not exercise options of including such taxes with the cost of goods and services purchased. - (c) Community benefit expenditures.
+Community benefit expenditures means expenditures for activities or programs that seek to achieve the objectives of improving access to oral health care services, enhancing public health and relief of government burden.
+This includes any of the following activities that: - (1) Are available broadly to the public and serve low-income consumers; - (2) Reduce geographic, financial, or cultural barriers to accessing oral health care services, and if ceased to exist would result in access problems (for example, longer wait times or increased travel distances); - (3) Address Federal, State or local public health priorities such as advancing oral health care knowledge through education or research that benefits the public; - (4) Leverage or enhance public health department; - (5) Otherwise would become the responsibility of government or another tax-exempt organization.